Genomic Technology Core

 ►PacBio long insert DNA sequencing library preparation.

-►Oxford Nanopore Technology (ONT) service & Fees (New!)
+►Oxford Nanopore Technology (ONT) library construction and sequencing

 We also provide QX200 Droplet Digital PCR System, Agilent Bioanalyzer, Fragment Analyzer and Qubit Fluorometric Quantitation services.

 ►Fee schedules for IPMB user Non-IPMB user, please contact to Shu-Jen for detail information.

 ►Sample submission form (Bioanalyzer, Fragment Analyzer, Microarray and NGS library construction)Non-IPMB user, please contact to Shu-Jen for detail information.